johnny-builder/virtualizing-macOS-in-VMWare/README.md

 #### Using the information super highway
 So, I was diggin' through the internet archive and I found this link: [![Internet Archive - macOS ISO ](https://img.shields.io/badge/Internet_Archive-macOS_ISO_-blue?logo=internetarchive)](https://archive.org/download/macos_iso)

-I didn't test it though, so be careful!
+I didn't test it though, except for the High Sierra one, so be careful!

 ### At least 12 GB of RAM
 If you _really_ don't want to suffer with the slowness, make sure the VM has at least 6GB of RAM